agorodinskaya/agorodinskaya/README.md

 # Hi there 👋
-I am a frontend developer, looking for opportunities to work on interesting projects that would solve some real problems out there 🛠.
+I am a frontend developer, looking to work on interesting projects that would solve some real problems out there 🛠.

 ### Here is a little bit about me :